BrunoKrugel/resume/doc/resume_en.md

 ## Academic background

 - Electronic Technician course integrated to high school, Fundação Escola Técnica Liberato Salzano Vieira da Cunha, Novo Hamburgo - RS, Concluded in 2016.
-- Technologist in System Analysis and Development, UNISINOS, São Leopoldo – RS, Conclusion in 2022.
+- Technologist in System Analysis and Development, UNISINOS, São Leopoldo – RS, Concluded in 2022.

 ## Work experience
+**iFood (06/2022 - Now)**

+*Backend Developer (06/2022 - Now)*

+- Configuration and maintenance of GitLab repositories.
+- Using Go, NodeJS, AWS, Grafana, Docker on a daily basis.

-**SAP Labs Latin America (04/2017 – Now)**
+**SAP Labs Latin America (04/2017 – 06/2022)**

-*Software Developer (12/2019 - Now)*
+*Software Developer (12/2019 - 06/2022)*

 - Integration of Tax Service into S/4 HANA, localizing business scenarios to support taxes calculation.
 - Development and maintenance of dashboard for Document and Reporting Compliance using Fiori and CDS Views.